Why Choose Little Rock?

-- Excellent rotations at UAMS, Arkansas Children’s Hospital, the VA Hospital, Baptist Medical Center, and Arkansas Specialty Orthopedics.
+Excellent rotations at UAMS, Arkansas Children’s Hospital, the VA Hospital, Baptist Medical Center, and Arkansas Specialty Orthopedics.

 - Superior learning opportunities offered by departmental faculty, by faculty on all of our rotations, and through training sessions that you will find only at a university-based program in the population center of the state. ”If you want an education, go where the educators are!”
 We even have a full-time educator and a behavioral scientist on the Family Medicine faculty, not to mention our department’s divisions of Community Research and CME.

-- A Family Medicine dermatology procedures clinic that will be developed by our new faculty member Mark Jansen MD.
+- A Family Medicine dermatology procedures clinic that is being developed by our new faculty member Mark Jansen MD.
 Dr. Jansen will also train you to perform screening colonoscopies.

 - First-rate training in our Family Medical Center, which is NCQA-recognized as a Level 3 (the highest level) Patient-Centered Medical Home (PCMH).

 - A variety of electives, including the option of a research elective based in our own department’s Community Research division.
 Check out our presentations and publications.

 - Specialized training in cultural competence and serving underserved populations, supported by a HRSA grant.
 We are also launching a new curriculum in LGBTQ (lesbian, gay, bisexual, transgender, and questioning) issues.

 - Unique field trip opportunities, including to the Migrant Health Center at Hope, Arkansas CARES (Center for Addictions, Research, Education, and Services), Circle of Friends Health Clinic and the Westside Free Clinic (both for Hispanic patients), Harmony Health Clinic (for low-income patients), the Mexican Consulate, the Minority Health Commission, and many more, with an emphasis on organizations that offer care to underserved populations.